MatteoMagnini/distributed-systems-python-101/content/_index.md

     - granting _admin_ access to the teachers' GitHub accounts (username: [`gciatto`](https://github.com/gciatto), [`MatteoMagnini`](https://github.com/MatteoMagnini))

 4. **Development**: students _develop_ the software artifact and _write_ the report
-    - the report should be written in [Markdown](https://www.markdownguide.org/) and stored in the repository (e.g. `README.md`)
+    - the report should be written in [Latex](https://www.latex-project.org/) and stored in the repository (e.g. `README.md`)
     - the report should be written in _English_
+    - you can use the [Latex template](https://github.com/pikalab-unibo/report-template)

 5. **Submission**: students _submit_ the repository URL on {{<vle>}} and ask an _appointment_ for the discussion
     - submission is _not retractable_
-    - appoitments may be scheduled in any moment of the academic year...
-    - ... of course taking the teachers' availability into account
+    - at this point we will read the report and evaluate the project work
+    - we can __ask for changes__ to the report or the software artifact
+    - or immediately _approve_ the project for the discussion

 6. **Discussion**: students _present_ and _discuss_ their project work with the teacher
+    - appointments may be scheduled in any moment of the academic year taking the teachers' availability into account
-    - the discussion will be held _in English_
+    - the discussion will be held either _in English_ or _in Italian_
     - remote discussion may be possible via [Microsoft Teams](https://teams.microsoft.com/), in case of well-justified needs
-    - the discussion will include _all the members_ of the group
+    - the discussion will include __all the members__ of the group

 ---

-## Exam (the software artifact)
+## Exam: the software artifact

-> We don't really require you to be expert developers

-- The software artifact can be a _simple_ prototype or stub
+- The software artifact must be a _working_ piece of software
+    + it must be _runnable_ and _testable_ on the teacher's machine
+    > _"it works on my machine"_ is not a valid excuse
+    + it must be _documented_ in the report

 - The software artifact can be developed in _any programming language_ of choice
     + we _recommend_ using __Python__